alissacrane123/KnowItAll/README.md

 ````

 ### Persisting Friend Data through localStorage
 Challenges must be attributed to two users.
-The currentUser data is bootstrapped and thus always available, friend data is set as a key in localStorage.
+The currentUser can be identified through jwtToken in localStorage, when a challenge is initiated friend data is also set in localStorage.
 This ensures the data persists until a new friend is challenged, even if the browser is refreshed or closed.

 ````javaScript